 An article in Marketing Weekly recently reported that General Mills is investing a third of its digital spend in influencer marketers for its new organic business.

 You don’t have to have deep pockets to hire influencers for your marketing campaigns.
-In fact, many experts believe that influencers with fewer than 10,000 followers actually offer the best engagement.
+Many experts believe that influencers with fewer than 10,000 followers offer the best engagement.
 Known as "micro-influencers," these accounts are typically more affordable partners.

 Working with an influencer doesn’t have to involve a lot of money or any at all.
 Reach out to micro-influencers who fit your brand and messaging.
 Then, offer trades or free services in exchange for a promoted post.